WorldHealthOrganization/app/docs/ROADMAP.md

 There is an urgent, global need for an official WHO App to help contain and mitigate COVID-19.
 The app should support the WHO efforts and be available on a worldwide basis, with information tailored to the user’s location, culture and language.
 The app should also be sensitive to national needs and respect privacy.
 Once established, the system can be leveraged to proactively detect, respond early and prevent future pandemics.

-## Versions
+## Milestones

-Aligning on language of versions:
+Version numbering terminology:

-* **v0.1**: refers to the initial buildout that will be submitted to the app stores, aiming for Tuesday, March 24
+* **v0.1**: refers to the initial buildout that will be submitted to the app stores, aiming for Tuesday, March 24, 2020
-* **v0.2+**: any versions starting with v0 are _PRE_ publishing the app for public download
+* **v0.2+**: any versions starting with major version v0 are not intended for public distribution or consumption
 * **v1.0**: the first version that we feel offers enough value to be published onto the app stores for public download will be v1.0

 ### v0.1

 **Goal:** To get a functional build of an application that can be submitted to the Apple App Store and Google Play Store for approval.
 This app will _NOT_ be published into those app stores for public download, but will instead serve as an approved base for future versions and to prove out that we can deliver on the technical side.
-The app will serve static content pulled from the WHO's site in English.
+The app will serve static content manually adapted from the WHO's site in English.

-**Target Date:** Tuesday, March 24
+**Target Date:** Tuesday, March 24, 2020

 Technical Features / Requirements: